darlisagc/Open_source_metrics/README.md

-# Cardano Foundation Base Framework
+# Cardano Foundation Projects Open source metrics

 The Cardano Foundation employs a structured approach to tracking open-source projects using a combination of qualitative and quantitative metrics.
 The framework ensures alignment with the foundation’s goals and sustainability objectives.